akshayakolay/akshayakolay/README.md

 I am curious to learn new things and to broaden my spectrum as a technical writer, I took up courses on DITA XML and API Documentation.

+You can learn about my professional background by visiting my resume.
+Feel free to drop a mail at: akshaya.kolay@gmail.com

 **A small note-**

 This collection of [samples](https://github.com/akshayakolay/Portfolio) was created to demonstrate my abilities as a technical writer.